xpollen8/jazzbutcher.com/README.md

 With shared ownership in this repository, the raw information that drives jbc com will not be stuck "somewhere".

-Eventually, a proper "workflow" will be developed, but this is the first step: announcing the intent, and inviting participants in an open sharing of information.
+This is the first step: announcing the intent, and inviting participants in an open sharing of information.

 # *I hope you'll join us*